pathtoresiliencebv/railway-boilerplate/README.md

 <p align="center">
 Combine Medusa's modules for your commerce backend with the newest Next.js 14 features for a performant storefront.</p>

-## About this boilerplate
+## About Railway Boilerplate
-This boilerplate is a monorepo consisting of the officially released MedusaJS 2.0 backend and storefront application.
-It is a pre-configured, ready-to-deploy solution, modified for seamless deployment on [railway.app](https://railway.app?referralCode=-Yg50p).
+This Railway Boilerplate is a production-ready monorepo consisting of the officially released MedusaJS 2.0 backend and storefront application.
+It is a pre-configured, optimized solution specifically designed for seamless deployment on [Railway.app](https://railway.app?referralCode=-Yg50p).

+**Key Features:**
+- 🚀 **One-click deployment** on Railway with pre-configured services
+- 🛒 **Complete ecommerce solution** with MedusaJS 2.0 backend
+- 🎨 **Modern Next.js 14 storefront** with App Router
+- 🗄️ **Production databases** (PostgreSQL, Redis, MinIO, MeiliSearch)
+- 📧 **Email notifications** with Resend integration
+- 💳 **Payment processing** with Stripe integration
+- 🔍 **Advanced search** with MeiliSearch

 Updated: to `version 2.10.2` 🥳